Mount St. Helens Day

 At 8:32 AM I was on my deck in the backyard when I heard multiple explosions, boom-boom-boom-boom in rapid succession.
 The house and deck shook and I felt a shock wave in the air.
 Something in town must have blown up, and it was major.
 I wondered if it was the plant that manufactured logging equipment.

 That spring, the leading local news story had been the apparent awakening of Mount St. Helens in southwest Washington.
 She was one of several dormant volcanoes spawned in the Cascadia Subduction Zone.
 We were getting nightly news reports about small ash plumes and earthquakes.
 We were learning the anatomy and physiology of volcanoes.
 The term "harmonic tremor" entered our vocabulary.
 These are long, low level vibrations associated with the movement of volcanic magma underground.
 Measurements had detected the formation of a bulge on the north slope of the mountain.
 Scientists and news reporters speculated on what all this meant and what would happen next.
 It is not uncommon for these mountains to rouse for a time, then settle back down to continue their sleep.

 In subsequent weeks I would see two more ash plumes.
 My deck would also get dusted a couple of times by sparkling grit.
-Of course, this was nothing compared to what eastern Washington experienced.
+Of course, this was nothing compared to what eastern Washington experienced during the eruption.
 I still have a shoe box of pumice I collected near the Toutle River on a trip to Portland.

 Today, the mountain has been designated a National Monument.
 It has become a site for scientific research, exploration, education and tourism.
 Every year on May 18th, Mount St. Helens Day provides a moment to remember the events that occurred in 1980.
 What memories do you have of the eruption of Mount St. Helens?